Cardinals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .222 with a home run, three walks and three RBI.
+- Soto hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .278 with a home run, four walks and three RBI.

 Soto Recent Games